Materials Processing Institute: Present day

-The Materials Processing Institute works with steel organisations from across the UK, including Tata Steel, Liberty House Group and British Steel, while welcoming delegations from global, industry partners such as voestalpine AG, thyssenkrupp, ArcelorMittal and Sidenor.
+The Materials Processing Institute works with steel organisations from across the UK, including Tata Steel, Liberty House Group and British Steel.
+It also engages with international industry partners such as voestalpine AG, thyssenkrupp, ArcelorMittal and Sidenor.

 The SME Technology Centre collaborates with NEPIC and Teesside University to support SMEs operating in Tees Valley and the wider North East region, through the Innovate Tees Valley and Tees Valley Business Start Up programmes, which are part funded by the European Regional Development Fund (ERDF).

 In 2016, the Institute launched a commercial steel-making operation from its Normanton Steel plant, which has the capabilities to produce high carbon, high chrome steels.

 In 2017, Liberty House Group won regional funding to develop a process to manufacture powder feedstock for additive manufacturing processes.
 Liberty chose to house the plant within the Materials Processing Institute.

 The Materials Processing Institute is a member of UK Steel and was ratified, in October 2017, as an affiliated member of the World Steel Association, the international trade body for the iron and steel industry.

 In 2018, intellectual property firm Marks & Clerk joined several other small firms in renting office space at the Institute's site.
 The move and new office was officially launched by Redcar MP Anna Turley.

-Services

-The Materials Processing Institute consults in the fields of sourcing and blending, blast furnace processes, continuous caster tuning and physical modelling (water-based fluid scale modelling) of caster moulds.
-They have ventured into contemporary techniques such as computational fluid dynamics and process instrumentation but cutbacks in staff and investment have limited development in these areas.

-The site hosts a 1960s manual control electric arc furnace and vacuum ladle arc furnace plus a mothballed single mould billet caster with mould section donated from the 1970s Stocksbridge vertical caster in early 2000s.

-The 7t arc plant is often used to melt and sandcast waste turnings from local industries at low cost and quick turnaround.
-The plant has limited gas extraction facilities and can only process material with low volatile content and low poisonous metals etc.

-The Materials Processing Institute houses Liberty Speciality Steel's Additive Manufacturing Steelmaking Powder Metallurgy Development Plant.